Most Frequently asked Automation Testing Interview Questions for Beginners and Advanced level candidates:

-Q #9) What are the attributes of a good framework?
+Q #12) What are the attributes of a good framework?

-The characteristics are:
+Answer: The characteristics include:

-- Modular – The framework should be adaptable to change.
-Testers should be able to modify the scripts as per the environment or login information change
+- Modular: The framework should be adaptable to change.
+Testers should be able to modify the scripts as per the environment or login information change.

-- Consistent – The suite should be written in a consistent format by following all the accepted coding practices.
+- Consistent: The suite should be written in a consistent format by following all the accepted coding practices.

-Q #10) Can you do without a framework?
+Q #13) Can you do without a framework?

 Answer: Frameworks are guidelines and not mandatory rules, so we can do without a framework, but if we create it and follow it, enhancing and maintaining would be easy to implement.

-Answer: Open source tool like Selenium, JMeter
+Answer: Open source tool like Selenium, JMeter, etc.

 Paid tools like QTP, Load Runner, Ranorex, RFT, and Rational Robot.

-Q #12) What generally is the structure of a framework?
+Q #15) What generally is the structure of a framework?

 Answer: Normally the structure should have – (It would differ from project to project)

-- A “src” (source) folder having the actual test scripts
+- A “src” (source) folder having the actual test scripts.

-- A”lib” (library) folder having all the libraries and common methods
+- A”lib” (library) folder having all the libraries and common methods.

-- A “class” folder having all the class file (in case using java)
+- A “class” folder having all the class file (in-case using java).

-- A “log” folder having the log file(s)
+- A “log” folder having the log file(s).

-- A file/folder having all the web element Ids
+- A file/folder having all the web element Ids.

 - A file containing the URL, environment and login information.

 Answer: This information should always be maintained in a separate file.

-In case if there are more than 100 files, then it becomes very difficult to change in all the 100 files and hence can lead to errors.
+In case if there are more than 100 files, then it becomes very difficult to change all the 100 files and this, in turn, can lead to errors.
 So this kind of information is maintained in a separate file so that updating becomes easy.

-Q #15) What are the different types of frameworks?
+Q #18) What are the different types of frameworks?

-Answer: Different types of framework available are:
+Answer: Different types of frameworks includes:

-- Keyword driven framework
+- Keyword-driven framework

-- Data Driven framework
+- Data-Driven framework

 - Hybrid Framework